 Use the reserved third of pastry for rolling out the lids.

-I sprinkled a little demerera sugar on the star topped mince pies for sparkle.
+Sprinkle a little demerera sugar on the star topped mince pies for added sparkle.

 Place into a preheated oven and bake for 15-20 minutes, until puffed and golden.